troystarwalt/portfolio-starwalt/_posts/2017-06-9-updated-portfolio.md

 For now, I'm focusing on the blog aspect.
 I'll be adding a new projects section and an updated about section.
 I'm thinking that I'll use the project section as a playground for styles while keeping the rest of the site fairly clean.

 Oh big news, I have a kid now.
-He's three weeks old.
+He's 6 weeks old.
 Life changing.